datencia/debugging-with-vscode/README.md

 # Debugging with Visual Studio code

-In this guide we'll show how to debug client side JavaScript applications in VS Code.
+In this guide we'll show how to debug client side TypeScript applications in VS Code.

 To do this, we'll use [Debugger for chrome](https://github.com/Microsoft/vscode-chrome-debug) a VS Code extension to debug JavaScript code in the Google Chrome browser, or other targets that support the